oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ### Access Token Request {#client-credentials-access-token-request}

-The client makes a request to the token endpoint by adding the following parameters using the "application/x-www-form-urlencoded" format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:
+The client makes a request to the token endpoint by adding the following parameters using the `application/x-www-form-urlencoded` format per Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

 "grant_type":
 :    REQUIRED.
-Value MUST be set to "client_credentials".
+Value MUST be set to `client_credentials`.

 "scope":
 :    OPTIONAL.
 The scope of the access request as described by